aminya/project_options/README.md

 - `CLANG_WARNINGS`: Override the defaults for the CLANG warnings
 - `GCC_WARNINGS`: Override the defaults for the GCC warnings
 - `CUDA_WARNINGS`: Override the defaults for the CUDA warnings
-- `CPPCHECK_WARNINGS`: Override the defaults for the options passed to CPPCHECK
+- `CPPCHECK_WARNINGS`: Override the defaults for the options passed to cppcheck
 - `CONAN_OPTIONS`: Extra Conan options

 ## `run_vcpkg` function